About Our Content

 Who writes and reviews our guides

-Our guides are produced by the Observed.org Editorial Team, drawing on primary sources — the U.S. Constitution, Supreme Court and appellate decisions, and published guidance from civil-liberties organizations.
+Our guides are researched and edited by Glenn Lyvers, Founder & Editor of Observed.org, drawing on primary sources — the U.S. Constitution, Supreme Court and appellate decisions, state statutes, and published guidance from civil-liberties organizations.
 Each guide is reviewed for accuracy before publication.

 Our editorial standards